 The on-line class has a very different rhythm from on-campus classes, and each on-line course is different from other on-line courses.
 In this class, the first two days of class are dedicated to learning how the course works and reviewing all documents in the five introductory modules.
-Subsequent modules (Modules 1-5) begin on a Wednesday morning at 12:01 AM and run until two Tuesdays later at 11:59 PM.
-Each of these modules is two weeks long.
+Complete all assignments in the START HERE module by Day Two of the course.
+Subsequent modules (Modules 1-5) will run until Friday night at 11:59 PM.
+Four of these modules are two weeks long, although Module 1 is 10 days long and Module 6 is 12 days long.
+Module 6 ends on the first day of final exams, Wednesday, March 20.

-Each module has a discussion - the initial post is made during the first week of the module and replies take place during the second week of the module.
+Each module has a discussion - the initial post is made during the first week of the module and is due on a TUESDAY and replies take place during the second week of the module and are due on FRIDAY.
 Quizzes on each chapter must be completed for each module by the module's end date.
 Late assignments are not accepted for any reason.

-Here are the major components to the course: 1) reading the textbook; 2) viewing the PowerPoint slides which are not narrated; 3) viewing various media and Canvas pages; 4) discussions; 5) quizzes; and 6) a course evaluation.
+Here are the major components to the course: 1) reading the textbook; 2) viewing the PowerPoint slides; 3) viewing various media and Canvas pages; 4) discussions; 5) quizzes; and 6) a course evaluation.

-- 1) Reading the Textbook: it will be extremely difficult to pass this course without reading the textbook.
+1) Reading the Textbook: it will be extremely difficult to pass this course without reading the textbook.
 It is your responsibility to purchase the textbook.
-It is up to you to decide the best time to complete each module's assigned readings, but they should be completed before other assignments are due. - 2) Viewing the PowerPoints: For each major section of the course, there are accompanying PowerPoint slides that you can download and/or print.
+It is up to you to decide the best time to complete each module's assigned readings, but they should be completed before other assignments are due.

+2) Viewing the PowerPoints: For each major section of the course, there are accompanying PowerPoint slides that you can download and/or print.
 The PowerPoint slides come from the textbook publisher and there may be a few PowerPoints that your professor has posted.
-These slides are not narrated so that you can proceed at your own pace in viewing them. - 3) Viewing Media links: Short media presentations (YouTube, TEDx Talks, etc.) are incorporated into each week's materials.
-Please be sure to view the links before completing discussions and quizzes. - 4) Discussions: There are five discussions in this course.
+These slides are not narrated so that you can proceed at your own pace in viewing them.

+3) Viewing Media links: Short media presentations (YouTube, TEDx Talks, etc.) are incorporated into each week's materials.
+Please be sure to view the links before completing discussions and quizzes.

+4) Discussions: There are six main discussions in this course.
 After preparing for each discussion by completing background research, each discussion has three main parts.
 First, you make an initial post (findings from your analysis/research and scientific consideration about the discussion topic) before you reply to your peers.
 This initial post should be submitted before completing replies.
 Second, you need to read at least 15 initial posts of other students in class.
 Third, each student is to make a minimum of two different meaningful replies on the initial posts of other students.
 Replies should be submitted after your initial post has been made and after you have had a chance to read the posts of other students.